 There is NO long-term data on living donors' health and well-being.
 No identifying information was collected on living donors until 1994 (136).
 We know nothing about any living donor prior to that year.

 Before 2013, a transplant center only had to report if a living donor was alive or dead to get credit for submitting follow-up.
-As of 2013, the reports must now include a recent relevant lab report depending on the organ donated.
+Even with that low standard, 1/3 were reported "lost" by one year.

 However, following living donors for only two years (see below) provides no information on long-term consequences, such as hypertension, diabetes, cardiac disease and kidney dysfunction and failure.
 The living donors who have been added to the UNOS/OPTN waiting list since 1993 averaged 17 years post-donation when kidney failure occurred.